-consists of two semester long engineering courses and two semester long robotics courses.
-The two engineering courses are Engineering Principles 1 and Engineering Principles 2, CAD Mechanical Design 1, and CAD Mechanical Design 2.
+The first year engineering program consists of four courses: Engineering Principles 1, Engineering Principles 2, CAD Mechanical Design 1, and CAD Mechanical Design 2.
 These “hands on” courses tie observations and concepts common to a variety of different engineering disciplines in order to develop a better understanding of basic math and science principles used in engineering.
 By utilizing problem solving skills in a laboratory environment, students will develop skills and attitudes that impact and expand occupational opportunities in engineering.
 Students will also leave with technical knowledge and skills required to plan and prepare pictorial interpretations and technical documentation of engineering and design concepts.
 This includes the using 2D and 3D Computer-Aided Design (CAD) software, sketching, drawing layout, geometric construction, orthographic projection, and dimensioning.

-consists of four courses: Engineering 1000, Civil Engineering and Architecture (CEA), Aerospace Engineering (AE), and Engineering Development and Design (EDD).
-Engineering 1000 is a concurrent enrollment class that is an advanced introduction to some of the major concepts that students will encounter in a postsecondary engineering course of study.
-The CEA course will introduce students to important aspects of building and site design and development.
-They will apply what they have learned to design a residential and commercial building.
+Engineering: Aerospace consists of two courses first semester: Aerospace Engineering (AE) and Drone Design and Development (DDD).
 The AE course will have the students explore the physics of flight and bring what they’re learning to life through hands-on projects like designing a glider and creating a program for an autonomous space rover.
 The DDD course will cover the basics of Unmanned Aerial Vehicle (UAV) design and have the students design and develop UAVs for specific scenarios.
 There are two courses second semester: Capstone Engineering and Materials**.
-The capstone course is the engineering pathway completer course and will focus the students to develop original solutions to valid open ended technical problems by applying the engineering design process.
+The capstone course is the engineering pathway completer course and will require students to develop original solutions to valid open-ended technical problems by applying the engineering design process.